stadia/activerecord-mysql2rgeo-adapter/README.md

 ## Upgrading an Existing Database

-If you have an existing Rails app that uses Mysql, and you want to add geospatial features, follow these steps.
+If you have an existing Rails app that uses MySQL, and you want to add geospatial features, follow these steps.

 First, add the `activerecord-mysql2rgeo-adapter` gem to the Gemfile, and update